 6. General Gift-Giving:

-So far, all my examples have been focused on giving in the form of donated goods and services to those who are less fortunate; however, I think this principle certainly applies to general gift-giving with friends and family — especially at Christmas time!
+Most of my examples above focused on giving donated goods and services; however, this principle applies to general gift-giving with friends and family — especially at Christmas time!

 .